getsolus/help-center-docs/docs/user/hardware/peripherals/mice-touchpads/synaptics-touchpads-xorg.md

 Configure the legacy Synaptics driver:

-1. Install `xorg-driver-input-synaptics` using Discovery, GNOME Software, or running the following command:
+1. Install `xorg-driver-input-synaptics` through Discover (Solus Plasma), GNOME Software, or by running the following command:

    ```bash
    sudo eopkg it xorg-driver-input-synaptics